Toric invariance of vertically parametrized systems: Reaction-network-theoretic perspectives on toric invariance

-\item If the network is weakly reversible with deficiency zero or satisfies the conditions of the deficiency one theorem from \cite{Feinberg1995class}, then $F$ is locally $\T_L$-toric. \end{enumerate} \end{proposition} \begin{proof} Let $Y\in \RR^{n\times r}$ be the matrix whose columns are the coefficients of all complexes that appear in the network in some chosen order.
+\end{enumerate} \end{proposition} \begin{proof} Let $Y\in \RR^{n\times r}$ be the matrix whose columns are the coefficients of all complexes that appear in the network in some chosen order.
 The columns of $M$ are among the columns of $Y$.
 Let $C_G\in \ZZ^{r\times m}$ be the incidence matrix of the network seen as a directed graph: the entry $(i,j)$ is $1$, $-1$ or $0$, if the $i$th complex is on the right, left, or does not occur in the $j$th reaction, respectively.
 Let $[m] = \gamma_1 \sqcup \dots \gamma_\ell$ be the linkage class partition.
 For each $k\in [\ell]$, construct the vector $u_{k}\in \ZZ^{m}$ with $1$ for the indices in $\gamma_k$ and zero otherwise.
 These vectors generate $\ker(C_G^\top)$.

 It is easy to see that $N=Y C_G$, hence $0 =L\,Y C_G$ by hypothesis, and the rows of $LY$ belong to the left-kernel of $C_G$.
 In particular columns of $L\,Y$ corresponding to complexes in the same linkage class are all equal.
 It follows that a row $a$ of $L$ satisfies $a Y_i = a Y_j$ if $i,j\in \gamma_k$ for some $k$.
 Statement (i) now follows from \Cref{thm:characterization_of_invariance}, using that the matroid partition is finer than the linkage class partition.